-For all those upcoming artists, learn from her skills, knowledge and experience and for those of you who absolutely love a story in your home, own one of her stunning Madhubani paintings’ as soon as you humanly can.
-You may choose to spend hours talking to it, find peace simply looking at it or use it as a conversation starter, when entertaining!
-With so many uses, do you think you can live without a Madhubani?
+For all those upcoming artists, learn from her skills, knowledge and experience and for those of you who absolutely love a story in your home, own one of her stunning Madhubani paintings’, whenever you are ready to.
+You may choose to spend hours talking to it, find peace simply looking at it or use it as a conversation starter when entertaining!

 Cover image: via